TheodoliteGroup/Theodolite/_docs/intro.md

 ## Continue exploring

-Have a look at our [Tutorial](/docs/tutorial) for a step-by-step guide on using Litho in your app.
+Have a look at our [Tutorial](/docs/tutorial) for a step-by-step guide on using Theodolite in your app.
 You can also read the quick start guide on how to [write](/docs/writing-components) and [use](/docs/using-components) your own Theodolite components.